5 teachings from the movie Ninja Assassin

 • Someone could criticize that we are using such a film for teaching purposes, however, the fact of wandering in the method of transmission of the notions serves to make them less heavy and to build valuable motivation (read Motivation: from passion to self-discipline)

-• It is very important to learn to distinguish value in the midst of what is apparently worthless; all are able to express generic judgments, few know how to distinguish, in detail, the correct parts from the wrong ones (as Kung Fu practitioners we must learn to grasp teaching from any experience)
+• It is very important to learn to distinguish value in the midst of what is apparently worthless; all are able to express generic judgments but few know how to distinguish, in detail, the correct parts from the wrong ones (as Kung Fu practitioners we must learn to grasp teaching from any experience)

 In-depth video courses